eecs493staff/eecs493staff.github.io/docs/a3-asteroids/README.md

 3. A rocket (controlled by the user) with the goal of traveling through portals - *15 points*
 4. A scoreboard - *5 points*
 5. Sounds - *5 points*
-6. A “Get Ready” splash screen - *5 points*
+6. A "Get Ready" splash screen - *5 points*
 7. A game over page - *15 points*
 8. Overall functionality - *15 points*